SpareRoom/vboxmake/README.md

      -s, --syslinux-targz  .tar.gz file from which to obtain pxelinux.0 -p, --pxelinux0       the path to pxelinux.0 in `syslinux-targz`

+     -u, --unattended      the path to the unattended installation script

      -n, --vm-name         the name to give to the VM -c, --vm-cpus         the number of CPUs to give to the VM -r, --vm-memory       the size of the VM RAM in MB